skaluzka/cv-gen/examples/Agent_Smith/cv.md

                         VCS   --   All version control systems on the world CI / CD   --   All continuous integration, continuous delivery && continuous deployment systems on the world
-                      CL0ud   --   All cloud platforms on the whorld VirtUaL!Zati0n   --   All virtualization technologies on the world C0nta!ners   --   All containerization technologies on the world except docker NetW0rks   --   All kind of network protocols on the world
+                      CL0ud   --   All cloud platforms on the world VirtUaL!Zati0n   --   All virtualization technologies on the world C0nta!ners   --   All containerization technologies on the world except docker NetW0rks   --   All kind of network protocols on the world